 Once the user has filled the PayPal contact form fields and click the submit button the posted data is saved into the WordPress database and the user is automatically redirected to PayPal to complete a payment.
 After completed the PayPal payment, the website administrator (the email indicated from the settings) will receive an email with the form data and the user will receive a confirmation/thank you email.

-PayPal Form has the following main features:
+CP Contact Form with PayPal has the following main features:

 - Supports many contact forms into the same WP website, each one with its own prices and settings.